tommaso-berti/my-cheat-sheet/README.md

 ## Additional Styles

 ### Highlighted Section
+Used for creating a highlighted section link.

 ```html
 <h1><a href="#section-id" class="highlight-section">#</a> Section Title</h1>
 ```

 ### Subtitle
+Used for adding subtitles to sections.

 ```html
 <h4 class="subtitle">Subtitle Text</h4>
 ```